Being Happier in Lockdown

 Reading a book

 I LIKE reading!
 This was a shocking revelation to me, and something I wasn’t even aware of prior to the lockdown.
 For as far back as I can remember, i’ve always been a “i’ll watch the film adaptation” kind of guy.
 This is because, to be completely honest, I found books boring and far too time consuming for what would ultimately amount to a lacklustre experience.
 I was also lazy.
-However, after the fourth day of squatting in a dark room, with the light of my laptop screensaver more or less replacing the sun as the only light in my life, I thought i’d try to read.
+However, after the fourth day of squatting in a dark room, with the rays of my laptop screensaver more or less replacing the sun as the only light in my life, I thought i’d try to read.

 I’m so glad I did!